deseretbook/classy_hash/README.md

 Classy Hash was created as a lightweight alternative to the other great validation gems available.
-By taking advantage of built-in Ruby language features, Classy Hash can validate common Hashes up to 4x faster than some of the other gems we tested.
+By taking advantage of built-in Ruby language features, Classy Hash can validate common Hashes much faster than some of the other gems we tested, with a dead simple schema syntax.

 Classy Hash doesn't modify your Hashes or patch any core classes, so it's safe to use just about anywhere.